danielfrost12/Vix-DBScan/README.md

 # Vix-DBScan
 DBScan of Vix

-Used pandas, numpy, matplotlib and scikit-learn to build a Density-based spatial clustering model based off the Volatility Index.
+Used pandas, numpy, matplotlib and scikit-learn to build a density-based spatial clustering model off the Volatility Index.

 Result concludes most volatile trading over past 20 years happened at 2 points: 2008 and 2020.